seancorfield/usermanager-example/README.md

 A version of this application that uses the [Polylith architecture](https://polylith.gitbook.io/) is also available, on the [`polylith` branch](https://github.com/seancorfield/usermanager-example/tree/polylith).

+A version of this application that uses the [XTDB 2 database](https://xtdb.com/) instead of SQLite/H2 is also available, on the [`xtdb` branch](https://github.com/seancorfield/usermanager-example/tree/xtdb).

 ## Quickstart via Devcontainers or Github Codespaces
 If you have configured your Github account, you can start the project without any other setup.
 It will open a web-based vscode editor backed by a Github Codespace VM.
 (Codespaces is Github's hosted Devcontainer solution)